wp-plugins/zedity/readme.txt

 A revolutionary visual editor to create your posts and pages super easily and quickly, with unprecedented possibilities and no coding required!

 == Description ==
-Zedity is an innovative visual editor to create posts and pages as naturally as if you're sketching them out on a piece of paper!
+Zedity is an innovative visual editor to create posts and pages as naturally as if you're sketching on a piece of paper!
 With absolutely no technical skill required, you can now create your content super easily, with total flexibility and unprecedented possibilities.

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]